opentargets/platform-etl-backend/README.md

 ```

 The same happens with logback configuration.
 You can add `-Dlogback.configurationFile=application.xml` and
 have a logback.xml hanging on your project root or run path.
-An exmaple log configuration
+An example log configuration
-file
+file:

 ```xml
 <configuration>